MaidahRana/AI_PROJECT_/README.md

 ### Selection of Features
 Based on the correlation results, features were selected or discarded as follows:

 - **Selected Features**: Features with a correlation coefficient greater than 0.4 were chosen for the predictive model.
-These include 'Overall Qual', 'Gr Liv Area', 'Exter Qual', 'Bsmt Qual', 'Kitchen Qual', '1st Flr SF', 'Year Built', 'Garage Finish', and others up to 'Heating QC'.
+These include 'Overall Qual', 'Gr Liv Area', 'Exter Qual', 'Bsmt Qual', 'Kitchen Qual', '1st Flr SF', 'Year Built', 'Garage Finish', etc as given below.
 These features are expected to provide the most predictive power due to their strong relationships with the sale price.

   ![Selected Features](selectedfeatures.png)